greim/Backbone-Subscriptions/readme.md

 # Backbone Subscriptions

-Backbone subscriptions is a Backbone.js extension that provides loosely-coupled communication between views.
+Backbone subscriptions is a Backbone.js extension that provides loosely-coupled, app-wide communication between views.
 It does this via a publish/subscribe pattern.
 Backbone views are in many ways self-contained mini-apps.
-While it's easy for them to react to things that happen in their own scope, it's not so easy for them to react to things that originate outside themselves.
-Backbone subscriptions provides a unique solution to this problem.
+Because of this, it's easy for them to react to things that happen in their own scope, but it's messy to try to get them to react to things originating outside of themselves.
+Backbone subscriptions provides a unique and clean solution to this problem.

 ## Example